willdurand/cwrm/README.md

     $ make clean
     $ make

+By default, it is compiled for release purpose.
+You can also compile a debug version with:

+    $ make debug

 You will need [html-minifier](https://github.com/kangax/html-minifier) installed to compile the HTML code and generate the `cwrm/cwrm_generated.h` file: